-Art 2- Express Yourself: 0.5 credits - Students will create a variety of art projects using the elements and principles of design.
+Art 2- Express Yourself: 0.5 credits - In this course, students will create a variety of art projects using the elements and principles of design.
 Projects will be based on various periods from Art history including Surrealism, pop art, and cultural art studies.
 Projects aim to help develop individual self-expression and style.
 Associated Pathways: Fine Arts and Digital Graphic Arts.
 Prerequisite: Art 1.